Everything you need to know about Versant by Pearson tests

 The structure and content of the tests vary depending on which one you choose.
 Whichever one you select, all you need to take them is a computer, a reliable internet connection, and a headset with a built-in microphone.
 What’s more some of our speaking only tests (English, Spanish and French) can also be taken on your smartphone via the mobile app.

 The Versant English Placement Test (VEPT) is the most thorough, taking 50 minutes in total.
 It focuses on speaking, listening, reading, and writing.
 The nine task types include reading aloud, repeats, sentence building, conversations, typing, sentence completion, dictation, passage reconstruction, along with providing a summary and opinion.
-This broad range of assessment is ideal for evaluating every aspect of a candidate’s language ability, from their pronunciation to their knowledge of grammar and complex language use.
+This broad range of assessments is ideal for evaluating every aspect of a candidate’s language ability, from their pronunciation to their knowledge of grammar and complex language use.

 But if this is too comprehensive for your needs, there are shorter, more focused alternatives: